processing-r/Processing.R-docs-tools/tutorials/objects/index.md

 And, since `loc` and `speed` are both vectors, and R is *vectorized* (most operations work on vectors in an element-by-element manner), we can do something like this to print where the ball will be next:

 ```
-stdout$print(b1$loc + b1$speed)   # prints 202, 214
+print(b1$loc + b1$speed)   # prints 202, 214
 ```

 By the way, **constructor** is the special name for a function that creates an object of the proper form.
 Usually the function name is the same as the class name:

 ```
+setup <- function() {
+  b1 <- Ball(200, 215, 2, -2, 20, "Ball1")
+  print(b1)
+  exit()
+}

 Ball <- function(x, y, xs, ys, r, i) {
   newb <- list(loc = c(x, y), speed = c(xs, ys),
                radius = r, id = i)
   class(newb) <- "Ball"
   return(newb)
 }

-b1 <- Ball(200, 215, 2, -2, 20, "Ball1")
 ```

 ### Methods

 The above covers how we can collect different kinds of data together, and assign a "class" to that collection.
-But what about the funtions--the methods--that we want to build to go along with the data?
+But what about the class functions--the methods--that we want to build to go along with the data?
 In the simplest case, we can just create a function. here's one that takes a Ball object, add the speed to the location, and returns it:

 ```
 move <- function(someball) {